dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "What makes a valid custom hook?"
--   "How do I share logic between components with custom hooks?"
+-   "How do I debug custom hooks?"
--   "Show me how to build a reusable useFetch hook."
--   "Can custom hooks return JSX or only values?"
+-   "What's the best way to structure complex custom hook logic?"

 ------------------------------------------------------------------------

 ## ⚡ Day 8 -- Context API

 **Objective:** Share state globally without prop drilling.

+### ✅ Prerequisites

+Before starting Day 8 tasks, understand Context API:

+-   [ ] Read: ["Context API"](https://react.dev/learn/passing-data-deeply-with-context) from React docs.
+-   [ ] Read: ["useContext Hook"](https://react.dev/reference/react/useContext) - Complete API reference.
+-   [ ] Understand when Context is better than props.
+-   [ ] Know how to create and provide context.
+-   [ ] Learn about Context performance optimization.

+### 💬 Copilot Prompts (Learn First)

+-   "Explain how Context works and when to use it instead of props."
+-   "Show me how to create and provide a Context."
+-   "Can I combine multiple contexts?
+Show an example."
+-   "How do I avoid unnecessary re-renders with Context?"

 ### ✅ Tasks